-The deans of each school may nominate faculty members (of any rank) and managerial or professional employees for membership on the UWC.
-In the case of Yale College students, nominations by the Yale College Council will be submitted with appropriate supporting materials to the dean of Yale College, who will make his or her own recommendation to the provost.
-Similarly, the Graduate and Professional Student Senate will submit graduate and professional student nominations and supporting materials to the deans of the graduate and professional schools, who will make their own recommendation to the provost.
+The provost appoints members to the UWC and accepts recommendations from the dean and the faculty of each school, who may nominate faculty members (of any rank) and managerial or professional employees for membership on the UWC.
+In the case of Yale College students, nominations by the Yale College Council will be submitted with appropriate supporting materials to the dean of Yale College, who will make recommendations to the provost.
+Similarly, the Graduate and Professional Student Senate will submit graduate and professional student nominations and supporting materials to the deans of the graduate and professional schools, who will make recommendations to the provost.
 The provost makes all final decisions regarding appointments.